mit-han-lab/6s965-fall2022/notes/lecture-06-janicey.md

 To make weight ranges of different output channels match as closely as possible, we choose $s_j$ where $s_j = \frac{1}{r^{(i+1)}_{ic=j}} \sqrt{(r^{(i)}_{oc=j}*r^{(i+1)}_{ic=j})}$, where $r^{(i)}_{oc=j}$ is the weight range of output channel $j$ in Layer $i$, and $r^{(i+1)}_{ic=j}$ is the weight range of input channel $j$ in layer $i+1$.

-- Intuition, $1*100 = 10*10$, so taking product of the two numbers then the square root should give you the same product, you just get two equalized input numbers now.
+- Intuition, $1 * 100 = 10 * 10$, so taking the product of the two numbers, then the square root should give you the same product, and you just get two equalized input numbers now.

 - Shortfalls: assumes simple activation functions.
 Works well with ReLU which is piece-weise linear, but perhaps will not work with more complex functions.
 - Pros: does not require much computation or extra training, can get the weights and equalize them directly.